United Artists: 2024–present: Revival

 In July 2024, it was reported that Scott Stuber was nearing a deal to revive the United Artists label under Amazon MGM Studios for the first time in over a decade.
 Amazon confirmed the news shortly after in a press release, announcing that Stuber had entered a multi-year first look deal with the company.
-Under this deal, Stuber will produce films for the newly revived banner under his own company either for a theatrical release or streaming release through Amazon Prime Video.
-Stuber will also be involved with every film released under the United Artists banner.
+Under this deal, Stuber would produce films for the newly revived banner under his own company either for a theatrical release or streaming release through Amazon Prime Video.
+Stuber would also be involved with every film released under the United Artists banner.

 Film library

 A majority of UA's post-1952 library is now owned by MGM, while the pre-1952 films (with few exceptions) were either sold to other companies such as National Telefilm Associates (now a part of the Melange/Republic Pictures holdings owned by Paramount Skydance, with Paramount Pictures handling their distribution) or are in the public domain.
-However, throughout the studio's history, UA acted more as a distributor than a film studio, crediting the copyright to the production company responsible.
-This explains why certain UA releases, such as High Noon (1952) and The Final Countdown (1980), are still under copyright but not owned by MGM.
-The MGM titles which UA distributed from 1973 to 1982 are now owned by Turner (under Warner Bros.).
+Films only distributed by United Artists are owned by their production companies.
+The MGM titles which UA distributed from 1973 to 1982 are now owned by Turner Entertainment Co. (a part of the Warner Bros.
+Entertainment).